Generalized Kernel Two-Sample Tests: Real Data Examples

 \subsection{New York City taxi data}

-We here illustrate the new tests on New York City taxi data, which is publicly available on the NYC Taxi \& Limousine Commission (TLC) website (\url{https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page}).
-The data contains latitude and longitude coordinates of pickup and drop-off locations, taxi pickup and drop-off date, driver-reported passenger counts, fares, and so on.
-The data is very rich, and we use it to illustrate the three new tests by testing travel patterns in consecutive months.
-In particular, we consider the trips that start from the John F.Kennedy (JFK) international airport.
-We preprocessed the data in the same way as in \cite{chu2019asymptotic} such that we set the boundary of JFK airport to be 40.63 to 40.66 latitude and -73.80 to -73.77 longitude.
-Figure \ref{airport} provides density heatmaps of drop-off locations of the trips started from the JFK airport on two days, January 1st and February 1st in 2015.
-We split this area into a 30$\times$30 grid with equal size and count the number of trips whose drop-off location fall in each cell for each day.
-Then, we use these 30$\times$30 matrices to test whether there is a difference in travel patterns between January and February in 2015.
-To do this, we let the distance of two matrice be the Frobenius norm of the difference of the two matrices, and use the Gaussian kernel with the median of all pairwise distances as the bandwidth.
+We here illustrate the new tests on the New York City taxi dataset, which is publicly accessible on the New York City Taxi \& Limousine Commission website (\url{https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page}).
+This dataset contains various details, including latitude and longitude coordinates of pickup and drop-off locations, pickup and drop-off date, driver-reported passenger counts, fares, and more.
+Given the richness of the data, we utilize it to illustrate the new tests by examining travel patterns over consecutive months.

+Specifically, we focus on trips originating from John F.~Kennedy international airport.
+We preprocess the data similarly to \cite{chu2019asymptotic}, defining the John F.~Kennedy airport boundary with latitude coordinates ranging from 40.63 to 40.66 and longitude coordinates ranging from -73.80 to -73.77.
+Figure \ref{airport} provides density heatmaps representing the drop-off locations of trips originating from John F.~Kennedy airport on two distinct days, January 1st and February 1st in 2015.
+We divide this area into a 30$\times$30 grid with equal cell sizes and count the number of trips whose drop-off locations fall within each cell for each day.
+Then, we use these 30$\times$30 matrices to access whether there are differences in travel patterns between January and February in 2015.
+To accomplish this, we measure the distance of two matrices as the Frobenius norm of their difference of the two matrices, and use the Gaussian kernel with the median of all pairwise distances as the bandwidth for all kernel tests.

 Table \ref{tab:taxi2} shows the results of the tests.
-Notice that MMD-Pearson cannot be applied due to the unbalanced sample sizes.
+Notice that MMD-Pearson cannot be applied due to unbalanced sample sizes.
 We see that the new tests reject the null hypothesis of equal distributions at 0.05 significance level, while MMD-Bootstrap does not.